History, Hookers & Hashish

 Q: Do prostitutes use drugs?

-A: These days, a lot of people from all walks of life and all social classes use drugs.
+A: These days, lot’s of people from all walks of life and all social classes use drugs.
 Prostitution and drugs don’t necessarily go hand in hand.
 It is a social misconception that all or most prostitutes use drugs and that they start working in prostitution to pay for their drugs.
 The proportion of drug-addicted prostitutes is in fact really small.
 There are no heroin-addicted prostitutes in Amsterdam’s Red Light District.
 You’ll be surprised to see how healthy the sex workers are in Amsterdam.

 Q: What facilities exist for prostitutes to get health checks?

-A: In the Red Light District is a special STD clinic of the GG&GD (Public health service), where prostitutes, anyone can go for an anonymous health check for venereal diseases.
+A: In the Red Light District is a special STD clinic of the GG&GD (Public health service), where prostitutes, or anyone else for that matter, can go for an anonymous health check for venereal diseases.
 Of course in the Netherlands it’s possible to go to a regular hospital or GP for a check-up; the fact that you let yourself get checked up from time to time is nothing to be ashamed of.
 Consistent condom use is actually much more important than frequent or compulsory health checks.

 Q: Is prostitution legal in the Netherlands?